gentlespoon/USCIS-Case-Status-Checker/README.md

 #### This may be considered as a Denial of Service attack to USCIS system!
 #### You are responsible for all consequences of using this tool.
-If you do not know what DoS means, or you do not fully understand the risk, just keep away from this tool.
+If you do not know what DoS means, or if you do not fully understand the risk, just keep away from this tool.

 You have been warned!